American Express is offering 200 Airpoints Dollars for new Card Members of the American Express Airpoints Platinum Card.

 |Included insurances||Medical emergency expense cover, travel cancellation cover, baggage/money/documentation cover, transport accident cover and inconvenience insurance (if your flight is delayed) when you pay for travel with the card, smartphone screen insurance|

 The new American Express Airpoints Platinum card has the following key benefits:

 - The fastest way to earn Air New Zealand Airpoints Dollars in New Zealand for personal credit cards at 1 APD earned per $59 spent

-- Complimentary access twice per year to the American Express Lounge in Sydney International
+- Complimentary access twice per year to the American Express Lounge at the Sydney or Melbourne International Airport

 - Koru Club (Air New Zealand lounges) joining fee waiver, saving you $255, and a Koru Club annual discount of $145 for as long as you hold the card